-At the Federation, we aim to encourage an atmosphere and environment, which values health and wellbeing, and children feel valued, safe and secure, embrace challenge and are resilient learners.
+At the Federation, we aim to encourage an atmosphere and environment, which values health and wellbeing, and children feel valued, calm, safe and supported, embrace challenge and are resilient learners.
 Our curriculum enables our pupils to become good citizens and demonstrate an appreciation, tolerance and acceptance for each other, the school community and the wider world.